 - Original game: Mario Bros.
 (1983) [this was Luigi's debut]

 One of the most-loved video game stars of all time, Mario, is lowered to depths that even a plumber would find questionable in this movie adaptation.
 The trailer - with barely memorable take-aways such as "They're brothers.
 They're plumbers." - highlights much of what to expect.
 Clue: creepy Goombas, dodgy 90s CGI, and poorly cast characters (how on earth Bob Hoskins and John Leguizamo were cast as Mario and Luigi, respectively, has always been one of life's big questions).
 Maybe worth a revisit for some giggles though.
+There's a future animated Mario movie, expected December 2022, too, which will be a whole different take.

 - Release date: 1993 / Director: Steven E. de Souza